Physical Estate & Operations

 Sustainable Procurement

-The Procurement team has developed a Responsible Procurement Strategy, along with a revised Responsible Procurement Policy and code of practice document to support our suppliers and stakeholders in understanding our objectives and long-term goals.
+The Procurement team has developed a Responsible Procurement Strategy, supported by a Responsible Procurement Policy and code of practice document to support our suppliers and stakeholders in understanding our objectives and long-term goals.

 We’ve also launched a Responsible Procurement Supplier Engagement Tool to ensure that goods and services are sourced in a sustainable and efficient way.
 The tool means that we can also work alongside our existing suppliers to help them become more sustainable too.